 1939: The YMCA offers a day camp based out of Doubleday Field on Riverside Avenue, named for the Y’s Physical Director, Doc Doubleday.
 The kids created crafts, sang songs and went swimming at Compo Beach.
 Enrollment cost 30 cents a week per child.

 April 1942: The location of the camp is less than ideal since a lot of travel around town was needed for the various activities.
-A number of locations were considered, but nothing ideal was found.
 According to legend, a janitor overheard a secretary and a YMCA director talking about the fruitless search.
 He recommended a place alongside the Saugatuck River just north of downtown that would eventually become Camp Mahackeno.

 1942: On an undeveloped swath of land bordered by the new Merritt Parkway, Wilton Road and the Saugatuck River, the new location for the YMCA’s camp was established.
 Helen Smith, a Stamford resident, offered use of part of her property as long as the YMCA paid the property taxes.
 They obliged her and the camp opened for business with 60 boys.
 Some small cottages were built, and there was no drinking water.
 Electricity was inconsistent.